Chapter 4

 “ Why don’t we make you the fourth member of the anarcho-syndicalist collective and split our earnings four ways?” asked Xero rhetorically, before adding as an afterthought, “ I’ll have to check with the others of course, but they generally do what I tell ‘em”.

 At this he lobbed one of his grenade-like guffaws into the conversation.
 He liked to think he was his own man, but in truth he had an unbreakable bond with the other two, a genuine marriage when compared to the adulterous affairs of previous ensembles.
-In reality, he always took on board what the other two said.
+If truth be told, he always took on board what the other two said.

 “ O.K., done!”
 I found myself saying.
-I was grinning inanely in response to that amazingly toothy grin that Xero had the habit of grinning.
+I was grinning inanely in response to that amazingly toothy grin that Xero had the habit of grinning when he was particularly pleased with life.
 I thought for a moment before adding

 “ And if we ever do become stinking rich through all of this, how about I buy you a Bass Clarinet?”

-It must be reassuring at first when everyone starts fawning over you, telling you how talented you are, how good you look, how funny you are.
+It must be hugely reassuring when everyone starts fawning over you, telling you how talented you are, how good you look, how funny you are.
 You could easily lie back and luxuriate in the ego strokes.
-All three of them seemed to relish the attention, their egos sometimes threatening to grow to ominous proportions.
+All three of them seemed to relish the attention, their egos occasionally threatening to grow to ominous proportions.
 But their saving grace was always their ability to laugh at the world, each other and themselves.
-If one of us was taking himself too seriously, the others were usually quick to burst any bubbles that might be beginning to inflate.
+If anyone was taking himself too seriously, the others were usually fairly quick to burst any bubbles of self-importance that might be beginning to inflate.

 Previous Chapter Next Chapter